antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 Then it generates code which is very fast **as long as those assumptions hold**.
-Moreover, it generates extra code and guards to check that the assumptions are stil valid, and deoptimize when they are not.
+Moreover, it generates extra code and guards to check that the assumptions are still valid, and deoptimize when they are not.

 This high-level overview is correct not only for PyPy, but for all Python JIT compilers that I know of, although then the actual low-level details can vary **a lot** depending